 (M) Appointed Officials must attend the ground at least 60 minutes prior to the designated kick off time.
 All late arrivals along with any delay to the start of the game caused by the late arrival of an appointed Official must be reported to the League Secretary.

-RULES OF THE CHALLENGE CUP COMPETITIONS
+RULES OF THE WEST LANCASHIRE LEAGUE CUP COMPETITIONS

-(A) All Cup Competitions shall be conducted in accordance with the aforementioned Competition Rules where applicable and their structure, either League or Divisional shall be determined at the Annual General Meeting to suit the overall needs of the Competition.
+(A) All Cup Competitions shall be conducted in accordance with the Competition Rules where applicable and their structure, either League or Divisional shall be determined at the Annual General Meeting to suit the overall needs of the Competition.

 (B) All teams shall be compelled to enter the Cup Competitions as directed by the Management Committee.
 The Challenge Cups shall be competed for as follows: